 Image of Benjamin C Warf

-Benjamin C Warf, MD
+Benjamin C Warf, M.D.

 During his time as a neurosurgeon in Uganda, Benjamin Warf, MD was the first to identify neonatal infection as the most common cause of hydrocephalus in East Africa.
 He uncovered a correlation between the rainfall cycle and these infections.
 Warf pioneered and tested an alternative to shunts for this population, combining endoscopic third ventriculostomy and choroid plexus cauterization (ETV/CPC).
 Much of my research has focused on outcomes for this surgery.